 Research Presentations and Panel Discussion

 - Sarah A. Stoddard, PhD, RN, CNP, FSAHM

 - Moderated by Stephen Strobbe, PhD, RN, PMHCNS-BC, CARN-AP, FIAAN

 About the Event

 Nursing research is at the core of advancing health care.
-As a champion of nursing research that has impact, Dean Kathleen Potempa organized an initiative in 2009 to bring together the U-M nursing community for a day dedicated to nursing research.
-Dean Potempa's goal was not only to provide an additional forum for faculty; she also wanted to give students at all levels an opportunity to present their research, igniting and fueling their own research ambitions.
-Now an annual event at the school, Dean's Research Day remains a way for faculty, students, and university health care professionals to share the impact of their research, hearing new perspectives and forging collaborative partnerships.
+As a champion of nursing research that has impact, UMSN organized an initiative in 2009 to bring together the nursing community for a day dedicated to research.
+The goal was not only to provide an additional forum for faculty; we also wanted to give students at all levels an opportunity to present their research, igniting and fueling their own research ambitions.
+Now an annual event at the school, Dean's Research Day remains a way for faculty, students, and university health care professionals to share the impact of their research, while hearing new perspectives and forging collaborative partnerships.

 2013 Dean's Research Day Recap